 Manitowoc Company President and CEO Barry Pennypacker participated in a roundtable discussion with members of Congress and the executive branch on highways and bridges.
 Pennypacker reinforced the importance of infrastructure spending during a ShopTalk with NAM Senior Vice President of Communications Erin Streeter as well as a ShopFloor blog.

-Lamach took to the airwaves on CNBC for an interview on “Power Lunch” to say America is in an infrastructure crisis, and Drew Greenblatt, CEO of Marlin Steel and NAM SMM Chair, told Fox Business’ Varney & Co. that American manufacturing needs to lead the way for infrastructure.
+Ingersoll-Rand Chairman and CEO Michael Lamach took to the airwaves on CNBC for an interview on “Power Lunch” to say America is in an infrastructure crisis, and Marlin Steel Wire Products President and Owner and NAM Small and Medium Manufacturers Group Chair Drew Greenblatt told Fox Business’ “Varney & Co. ” that American manufacturing needs to lead the way for infrastructure.

 Latest posts by Amanda DeBard (see all)

-- Infrastructure Week, Tax Reform Top The NAM Agenda This Week - May 19, 2017
+- Infrastructure Week, Tax Reform Top the NAM Agenda This Week - May 19, 2017